Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 14

 The PlayerAudience must decide whether the PlayerCharacter takes part in a code review.
-Following options are available:
+The following options are available:

 * The PlayerCharacter participates in the review
 * The PlayerCharacter does not participate in the review